CVanorio/ClimateAnalogDBandAPI/docs/updateClimatologicalRange.md

 - Always document which climatology years are active in your setup (e.g., in README or database metadata).

-- If you need to support multiple climatology periods (e.g., 1981–2010 and 1991–2020), consider adding an extra column (ClimPeriod) to your norms and distances tables instead of overwriting.
+- If you want to support multiple climatology periods (e.g., 1981–2010 and 1991–2020), consider adding an extra column to your norms and distances tables instead of overwriting.
 Please note this will drastically increase database resources required.

 - Depending on database size, a full rebuild may take several hours to a few days.